 The negotiations over the treaty had already been started however they had only been itemizing what it should entail, and not coming to any decisions over how those items would be applied or to what degree they would change.
 Basically they were listing what they would have to discuss before actually discussing it.

 This continued until Jiraiya brought up compensation for a death that happened before the actual invasion.
 Naturally, the Suna council had objected to a single casualty of war having an agenda of its own, and requested that it be added to the overall war compensation.

 And that was where the Sage focused his anger at the speaking party.

 "This was not a casualty of war.
 The shinobi referred to was killed weeks before the actual assault, while performing non-related duties.
 That makes his death murder.
-He left behind a betrothed wife, only a couple months from marriage!"
+He left behind a pregnant betrothed wife, only a couple weeks from their marriage!"

 That seemed to be the deciding factor.
 The Suna elite, who had escorted them through the village, stepped forward and asked what the widow's demands were.
 Many of the council looked at him in shock.

-For a moment they argued amongst themselves, apparently the widow of the murdered was allowed to demand what type of punishment received within the village.
+For a moment they argued amongst themselves, apparently after conviction the widow of the victim was allowed to demand what type of punishment received within the village.
+It could be rejected if too lenient to prevent any conspiracy of foul play.
 It was normally only applied to civilians.
 Of course they hadn't been married yet and they still didn't agree that it was a murder.
 However this would take the issue off of the treaty entirely and leave it in the hands of a court if they didn't accept her currently made demands here.